lornakelly/spell-checker-app/README.md

 ## Description

 This program is a simple spell checker.
-It prompts user to enter a dictionary and a word and checks the spelling of the word against the dictionary.
-It returns one of the following 3 console messages.
+It prompts user to enter a dictionary and a word and checks the spelling against the dictionary.
+It returns one of the following 3 messages.

 1. If the word is found, the console will print 'Correct'
 2. If the word is not found but a similiar word with 2 or less different letters is found, the console will print the similar word